Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Optimization problems and SOS relaxations

 \end{enumerate} \end{prop}

-All of the upper bounds from \cref{sec:sphere} can be relaxed into SOS optimization problems by the same reasoning that leads from~\cref{eq:Phi-opt} to~\cref{eq:X relax 2}. \Cref{thm:projectionmethod sos} below is an SOS relaxation of \cref{thm:projectionmethod} for bounding LE sums.
-Computations giving such bounds also imply bounds on Lyapunov dimension via \cref{thm:dimension_separate}, but potentially sharper bounds on dimension can be computed directly using \cref{thm:dimcombined sos}, which is an SOS relxation of \cref{thm:dimcombined}.
-In the proposition statements, $\mathbb{R}^n[x]$ denotes the space of polynomials in $x$ taking vector values in $\mathbb{R}^n$, and the $x(t)$ domain is a semialgebraic set,
+All of the upper bounds from \cref{sec:sphere} can be relaxed into SOS optimization problems by the same reasoning that leads from~\cref{eq:Phi-opt} to~\cref{eq:X relax 1} to~\cref{eq:X relax 2}. \Cref{thm:projectionmethod sos} below is an SOS relaxation of \cref{thm:projectionmethod} for bounding LE sums.
+Computations giving such bounds also imply bounds on Lyapunov dimension via \cref{thm:dimension_separate}, but potentially sharper bounds on dimension can be computed directly using \cref{thm:dimcombined sos}, which is an SOS relaxation of \cref{thm:dimcombined}.
+In the proposition statements, the domain $\mathcal{B}$ is assumed to have the semialgebraic specification

 This is understood to include the $\mathcal{B}=\mathbb{R}^n$ case when there are no $g_i$ or $h_j$.
-The $k=1$ special case of \cref{thm:projectionmethod sos} is essentially Proposition~2 of \cite{oeri2023convex}, although the SOS conditions are more explicit in~\cite{oeri2023convex}, and the restriction to finite-dimensional polynomial spaces is more explicit here.
+The $k=1$ special case of \cref{thm:projectionmethod sos} is essentially proposition~2 of \cite{oeri2023convex}, although the SOS conditions are more explicit in~\cite{oeri2023convex}, and the restriction to finite-dimensional polynomial spaces is more explicit here.

-\begin{rmk} In the following \cref{thm:projectionmethod sos,thm:dimcombined sos,thm:shiftedmethod sos,thm:shifted dimension sos}, for fixed $k\in\{1,\ldots,n\}$ and polynomial degrees $\nu$ and $\nu'$, the computation of the resulting upper bound $C_i(k,\nu,\nu')$ is an SOS program that can be solved using standard software (see \cref{sec:examples}).
+\begin{rmk} In the following \cref{thm:projectionmethod sos,thm:dimcombined sos,thm:shiftedmethod sos,thm:shifted dimension sos}, for fixed $k\in\{1,\ldots,n\}$ and polynomial degrees $\nu$ and $\nu'$, the resulting upper bound $C_i(k,\nu,\nu')$ can be computed by solving SOS programs using standard software (see \cref{sec:examples}).
 For certain combinations $(k,\nu,\nu')$, there will not exist any $V$ in the chosen space of polynomials that satisfy the SOS constraints, in which case we understand the infimum over bounds to be $+\infty$, meaning that we obtain no upper bound.
-When bounding Lyapunov dimension, choosing $k>d_L-1$ is necessary for the constraint set to not be empty.
-In all cases, raising the polynomial degrees $\nu$ and $\nu'$ cannot shrink the constraint set and will often enlarge it. \end{rmk}
+In \cref{thm:projectionmethod sos,thm:dimcombined sos}, the values $C_1$ and $C_2$ are found by solving a single SOS program in which the bound $B$ is minimized.
+In \cref{thm:shiftedmethod sos,thm:shifted dimension sos}, the value $B$ must be fixed in each SOS program, which determines feasibility or infeasibility of the constraints with this $B$ value.
+In these cases the minimum feasible $B$ is found by repeatedly solving SOS programs to find $C_3$ and $C_4$. \end{rmk}